small-tech/site.js/README.md

 After this refactor, if you restart the server and hit `https://localhost/cows` again in your browser, you should see exactly the same behaviour as before.

-As you can see, you can create quite a bit of dynamic functionality just by using the most basic file-based routing.
+As you can see, you can create quite a bit of dynamic functionality just by using DotJS with its most basic file-based routing mode.
 However, with this convention you are limited to GET routes.
-After a quick look at [Precendence](#precedence), below, we will see how you can
+To use both GET and POST routes, you have to do a tiny bit more work, as explained in the next section.

 #### GET and POST routes